 Github Embed is a free WordPress plugin that enables you to embed GitHub information on your website.
 You can do this by using a simple link in your WordPress pages and posts.
 Once you embed your GitHub link on your website, it will be updated whenever you make a change to that repository.

 This is especially useful for developers who sell themes and plugins.
 With this tool, you can easily keep your customers up-to-date on any new changes, issues, and improvements.

 It’s important to note that the plugins and themes you download from GitHub and add to your WordPress website will not be flagged for updates.
 This means that if the developer makes a change, you won’t get a notice in your WordPress dashboard.

 That’s where the GitHub Updater plugin can help you out.
 It was developed to make automatic updates available for GitHub themes and plugins.
 Some GitHub developers even require the use of this plugin when you install their projects on your WordPress website.

 At this point, you’re all set up to create a Git workflow between Flywheel, WordPress, and GitHub!
 You’ll be able to retrieve code from GitHub, and create your own themes and plugins or contribute to current projects in the WordPress community.

 In addition to enhancing your development workflow, you can also leverage GitHub’s many features and tools.
 For example, you can use GitHub Pages to push your repositories straight to a live website.
 GitHub is also highly effective for projects with large teams all working on the same project.

 Orienting yourself to GitHub and a more streamlined development workflow can be a game-changer for your projects.
 Not only is this platform ideal for freelancers, but it also adds to the innovation that takes place in open-source communities.

 Here at WP Engine, we believe in the power of open-source development.
-That’s why we work to provide the best developer resources for WordPress users.
+That’s why we work to provide the best developer resources and WordPress hosting for WordPress users.
 Check out our plans for your next project!